Nathan Healy

 Incentive Type Description Source

-OG&E’s Net Energy Billing Option (NEBO) is a monthly net metering program that allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
-Under this program, your solar production is netted against your electricity consumption on a 1:1 basis within each time-of-use period during your monthly billing cycle.
-This means that for every kilowatt-hour (kWh) of solar energy you export to the grid, you receive a full retail credit that offsets your electricity usage during the same time period.
+PSO’s Net Energy Metering Service (NEMS) allows homeowners with solar panels to receive credit for the excess electricity they generate and send back to the grid.
+Each month, the electricity your solar system exports to the grid is netted against what you consume on a 1-to-1 basis.
+This means that for every kilowatt-hour (kWh) you send to the grid, you receive a credit that offsets one kWh you use from the grid during that same billing period.

 Ready to start saving with solar?